IQM: Shaping the Future of Superconducting Quantum Computers

 What Advice Would You Give Fellow Deep Tech Founders?

-Next, think about the right team: most founders are very technical, but building a company is more than just R&D. You also need to do a lot of product thinking, establish your team culture, and hire the right people to scale operations.
-Operational excellence is what matters the most.
+Next, think about the right team.
+Most founders are very technical, but building a company is more than just R&D. You also need to do a lot of product thinking, establish your team culture, and hire the right people to scale operations.
+Operational excellence matters most.

 Transitioning from research and doing my postdoc to being the CEO of a 190-person company was a lot of learning by doing and accepting that other people are better at solving certain tasks and trusting them.
 If it takes me half a day to read a contract, it takes too much of my time, and it’s better to outsource it.
 Outsource all problems that are not your core expertise and trust others to handle them; it will also help you to grow personally.